Edit

 Important

 You can configure the security log in the same way.
 However, you can change only Read and Clear access permissions.
-Write access to the security log is reserved only for the Windows Local Security Authority (LSA).
+Write access to the security log is reserved only for the Windows Local Security Authority (LSA) and identities that have the Manage auditing and security log privilege enabled.

 You can use an Administrative Template Policy for the purpose.
-The path for the System Eventlog, for example, is:
+For example, the path for the System Eventlog is:

 Computer Configuration\Administrative Templates\Windows Components\Event log Service\System